NBA Rumors: Heat Could Trade Justise Winslow & Kelly Olynyk To Spurs For DeMar DeRozan, Per ‘Bleacher Report’

 Once DeMar DeRozan becomes officially available on the trading block, one of the NBA teams who could express strong interest in acquiring him is the Miami Heat.
 In the proposed trade deal by Bleacher Report, the Heat would be sending a trade package including Justise Winslow and Kelly Olynyk to the Spurs in exchange for DeRozan.
 The deal works on ESPN’s NBA Trade Machine.

-Trading for DeMar DeRozan makes sense for the Heat, especially now they have Jimmy Butler on their roster.
+Trading for DeMar DeRozan makes sense for the Heat, especially now that they have Jimmy Butler on their roster.
 To boost their chance of making a huge impact in the Eastern Conference next season, the Heat will need another superstar who can ease the load on Butler’s shoulder on the offensive end of the floor.
 DeRozan may not be an accurate three-point shooter, but he remains a very reliable scoring option.
-Last season, the 30-year-old shooting guard averaged 21.2 points, 6.0 rebounds, 6.2 assists, and 1.1 steals while shooting48.1 percent from the field.
+Last season, the 30-year-old shooting guard averaged 21.2 points, 6.0 rebounds, 6.2 assists, and 1.1 steals while shooting 48.1 percent from the field.

 The deal would not only be beneficial for the Heat, but also for the Spurs.
 In exchange for DeMar DeRozan, the Spurs would be acquiring the 23-year-old Justise Winslow who would be an incredible addition to their young and promising core of Dejounte Murray, Derrick White, Bryn Forbes, and Lonnie Walker IV.
 Kelly Olynyk may just be a salary cap filler, but his ability to space the floor would make him an intriguing frontcourt partner for LaMarcus Aldridge next season.